Energy transition in Baden-Württemberg

 Smart Grids

-Since our generation of electricity is becoming decentralized and more and more susceptible to the fluctuations of wind and sun, the distribution grids that bring power to the consumer must be converted to smart grids wherever possible.
+With our electricity generation becoming more and more decentralized and more and more susceptible to the fluctuations of wind and sun, the grids must also be converted to smart grids wherever possible.

-Smart grids must intelligently connect and link electricity generators, grid operators, storage and customers by means of modern information and communication technologies.
-They help to match electricity generation and usage, and they contribute to load management by making the demand for electricity flexible.
+Smart grids intelligently connect electricity generators, grid operators, storage facilities and electricity consumers by means of modern information and communication technologies.
+They help to match electricity generation and consumption directly and in real time, and they add flexibility to the system by intelligent load management for instance by making charging stations for electric vehicles and heat pumps run when there are particularly high amounts of renewable electricity in the system.

-From the perspective of Baden-Württemberg, smart grids are an essential element in the sustainable, resource-saving, and efficient supply of energy.
-They make energy turnabouts cheaper, contribute to the security of supply, and reduce the grid expansion necessary for the energy turnabout.
+From the perspective of Baden-Württemberg, smart grids are an essential element for the sustainable, cost-effective and secure supply of energy.
+They make the energy transition cheaper, contribute to security of supply, and reduce grid expansion and demand side management.

-In Baden-Württemberg, not only do we have good financial resources, but also a group of players that, thanks to their knowledge and experience, are able to design and implement all of the elements necessary for the smart grid.
-The smart grid activities in Baden-Württemberg are concentrated in the smart grid platform Baden-Württemberg e.
-V.
+In Baden-Württemberg, not only do we have good financial resources, but also have a group of players that, thanks to their knowledge and experience, are able to design and implement all of the elements necessary transforming grids into smart grids.
+The smart grid activities in Baden-Württemberg are concentrated in the smart grids platform Baden-Württemberg e.
+V. being a networking and information platform that brings together all relevant stakeholders in the field of smart grids and digitalisation of the energy transition.
+The platform is funded by the Ministry for the Environment, Climate and Energy of the state of Baden-Württemberg.